-While the Chobe river, Central Kalahari Game Reserve and the Okavango Delta are the most visited and popular destinations for a Botswana safari, there are other intriguing places to visit that talk to the culture and history of this ancient land.
+While the Chobe river, Central Kalahari Game Reserve and the Okavango Delta are the most visited and popular destinations for a Botswana safari, there are other intriguing places to visit that talk to the culture and history of this a

 We explore four special places you should visit, either on a self-drive adventure or with the help of a reputable travel agency.
 Take a look:

 Tsodilo Hills in the north of Botswana is a sacred place for the continent’s oldest people; the San bushmen.
 Legend has it that these hills are the birthplace of creation, and the hills have a collection of about 3 500 rock paintings that are believed to date from 800 to 1300 AD.
 Declared a World Heritage Site, this area is rich in history and the San people consider this area to be a place of worship.
 In traditional folklore, no death may occur around these hills.
 Perhaps the most interesting on these rock paintings are the depictions of whales and penguins, suggesting that perhaps the site was used by other people too.

 Tsodilo is not a wildlife hub, but there are unique species that occur only in this area such as the Tsodilo gecko and some antelope species.
 Cheetah are believed to reside here, but are rarely if ever seen.
 Tsodilo is a great place to visit on a self-drive journey.

 Situated close to the Zimbabwean border, Francistown is the second largest city in Botswana, but the oldest.
 Originally a gold mining town, the height of the gold rush saw Francistown transformed into bustling frontier town.
 These days, there are still remnants of the mining industry but as whole, this town has blossomed into a relatively modern city.
 As the entry point to the Makgadikgadi Pans and other top tourism destinations, Francistown is worth a visit, if only to experience an authentic Botswana.